scala/scala-jenkins-infra/doc/design.md

 # Design for scala-ci.typesafe.com

-Jenkins on EC2, configured using chef
+Jenkins on EC2, configured using ansible (not documented since it happened in a rush when moving away from chef...)

 * centered around GitHub & future move to Travis CI
    * no nightly builds (not supported on Travis) -- run integration on every merge